heineike02/yeast_esr_expression_analysis/readme.md

 # Yeast Environmental Stress Response (ESR) analysis tools

-This code provides the scripts used to analyse gene expression data related to PKA inhibition and Environmental Stress Response in budding yeast species for in [1]
+This code provides the scripts used to analyse gene expression data from [1].
+This includes analysis of RNA-seq data under PKA inhibition gathered for the paper as well as analysis of gene expression data across multiple species from [2],[3], and [4].

 ## Getting Started